Accessible Design | Hardware Product Design | User-Centered Design

 • Shoreline keep assist

-• Detour before obstacle
+• Detour an obstacle on road

 Tasks: